Program

 Principal Data Scientist at SimilarWeb, Mentor and Lecturer

-Lecturer at Unsupervised Learning course
+Lecturer at Classical ML course

 Segev Arbiv is a Data Scientist with expertise in the fields of Machine Learning and Computer Vision.
 He has a BSc. in Electrical Engineering from the Technion, and pursuing an MSc in these fields.